ucsd-cse30-f17/pa4-public/README.md

 Choose two of the above "incorrect implementations."
 Speculate on the mistake in the code that could have led to the mistake in the implementation.
 How might it be fixed?

-### 7. Commenting and style guide
+### 8. Commenting and style guide
 For ARM Assembly code, please refer to PA3's commenting and style guide in the [PA3 Writeup](https://github.com/ucsd-cse30-f17/pa3-support/blob/master/description.pdf).

 For C code, you should write function headers (see `bst_max` for an example) and comment roughly every block of code.
-Inline comments are also useful if you have a particularly tricky block of code,=.
+Inline comments are also useful if you have a particularly tricky block of code.

 If you want a style to go by, use `bst_max` and the provided test as examples.
 Describe each input and the result in a block comment.
 Indent nested blocks by two spaces each.
 We found the body of `bst_max` to be simple enough that we didn't need any comments, but found the block comment in the header quite useful.

-### 8. Handin
+### 9. Handin
 Commit and push the _ files to the Github repository that was created for you by 11:59pm on Thursday, November 9.
 You can push up to one day late for a 20% penalty.
 After you push, make sure to check on Github that the files are actually there.
 We will mark all of the student repositories for grading a few minutes after midnight and grade precisely what is there.
 Your handin should include:
 * `bst.c` - which should contain your working implementation of the BST data structure